wilkox/ggfittext/cran-comments.md

 # R CMD check results

-There were ERRORs, WARNINGs or NOTEs.
+There were no ERRORs, WARNINGs or NOTEs.

 # Downstream dependencies